batkor/editorjs-dimage/README.md

 ## Features

-- Uploading file from the device
+- Uploading file from the device;
-- Pasting copied content from the web
+- Pasting copied content from the web;
-- Pasting images by drag-n-drop
+- Pasting images by drag-n-drop;
-- Pasting files and screenshots from Clipboard
+- Pasting files and screenshots from Clipboard;
-- Allows adding a border, and a background
+- Allows adding a border, and a background;
-- Allows stretching an image to the container's full-width
+- Allows stretching an image to the container's full-width;
+- Selecting image style.

 **Notes**